 After breakfast, the group will pack up and head to Elk Lake Camp, where we will be spending the next two nights.
 This 6 mile hike is where we see are first big ascent towards Glacier Meadow and Blue Glacier, crossing Lewis Meadow and eventually the Hoh River.
 Today we will ascend approximately 1,500 ft – the gain is well worth the views.

-Today we shed the backpacks and load up the day packs for a hike to Glacier Meadows and Blue Glacier Overlook.
+Today we load up the day packs for a hike to Glacier Meadows and Blue Glacier Overlook.
 This 6 mile round trip hike may be light in miles but heavy in elevation.
 We will ascend approximately 2,600 ft over 3 miles to an elevation of 4,700 ft at the overlook.
 We have all day to explore, so take your time and take some pictures.
 We will have lunch on the trail while absorbing the beauty around us.
-We return to our base camp at Elk Lake Camp for the ni
+We return to our base camp at Elk Lake Camp for the night.

 Today we start heading back the way we came, but all down hill!
 Even though we are hiking the same trails, you will be surprised how different everything will look.
 Besides, going downhill may give you a chance to look around instead trying to catch your breath!
 We head back to Olympus Guard Station and camp, a 6 mile hike.